Updating Schema

 Backwards Compatibility Check

-will fail if you are making a backwards-incompatible change to your schema.
+will fail if you are making a backwards-incompatible change that we can’t handle with migrations yet.
 We’re intentionally conservative right now about what counts as a backwards compatible change.
 You can add the --allow-backwards-incompatible

 argument to override this, but realize you’re taking the validity of your stored data into your own hands at that point.
+Ask us if you’re unsure about whether your change is safe.
 Eventually we will remove the --allow-backwards-incompatible

-option when Elastic Schema can handle all types of changes—in the meantime, it is sometimes necessary to override the backwards compatibility check when you know it’s safe.
+option when migrations can handle all types of changes—in the meantime, it is sometimes necessary to override the backwards compatibility check when you know it’s safe.